shivpratapsingh111/commonScripts/nuclei/README.md

-### This script helps to exlude Nuclei Templates based on IDs
+### Exclude Nuclei Templates based on IDs

-- organiseNuclei.py - Excludes unwanted nuclei templates (Currently supports exclusions through ID)
+- organiseNuclei.py - Excludes unwanted nuclei templates (Moves them into **.excludedNucleiTemplates/**, hidden in linux)

-- id.txt - contains IDs to exclude
+- id.txt - contains IDs to exclude (You can add more IDs to exclude)

 ### Usage:

-- If your provide id.txt, then it will exclude all Nuclei Templates that matches in id.txt
+- If your provide id.txt, then it will exclude all Nuclei Templates with id that matches in id.txt

     ```
     python3 organiseTemplates.py -dir /home/nuclei-templates -i id.txt
     ```
-- If you don't provide id.txt then it will remove templates set by default in the script
+- If you don't provide id.txt then it will remove templates with IDs set by default in the script

     ```
     python3 organiseTemplates.py -dir /home/nuclei-templates
     ```

-**Currently it only supports exclusion through ID**
+**Currently it only supports exclusion through IDs**

 ### Workflow: